billw2/rpi-clone/README.md

 	$ sudo cp rpi-clone /usr/local/sbin/sys-clone
 	$ sudo cp rpi-clone-setup /usr/local/sbin/sys-clone-setup
 ```

-If your other OS is a SD card booted system, it will possibly work because
+On SD card systems other than Raspberry Pi, rpi-clone may work
-an initialize clone images a first /boot partition.
+because an initialize clone images the sectors through the start
-However it currently does not work for emmc booted devices.
+of partition 1 to capture the partition table and possible boot loader blocks.
+However, unlike the Pi, a bootloader install may need to be run in
+the setup script.
+As of version 2.0.21 this may be a new requirement for some systems
+because rpi-clone no longer images past the end of the first partition.

-rpi-clone does not directly support usage on a desktop OS because there
+rpi-clone does not directly support a traditional desktop OS because there
 are different possible bootloaders and while device names or PARTUUID
-are handled for /etc/fstab, UUID is not handled.
+are handled for /etc/fstab, file system UUIDs are not handled.
 However, it works for me and I use rpi-clone renamed as sys-clone on
 my Debian desktop because I use PARTUUID in my fstab and I use the grub
 bootloader (rpi-clone will run grub-install if it detects it installed